 - Hours per week

-Approximate number of hours per week the company needs an intern.
-Flexible means the company will work around the intern’s school schedule.
-If specific fixed hours are required, the hours will be listed.
+Approximate number of hours per week the company needs you.
+“Flexible” means the company will work around your school schedule.
+If the company requires specific fixed hours, they will communicate this.

 - Contact Person and Type of Contact

 Describes how the company wants you to make contact.